Juan Antonio Suanzes: Later career (1939–1977)

 The law of 1 September 1939 created the Office of Construction and of Naval Military Industries in the Ministry of the Navy.
 On 23 September 1939 Suanzes was made head of this organization, and became a member of the National Defense Council.
 His goal was to end existing contracts with the navy and start a new organization responsible for naval military construction.
-The Minister of the Navy, Salvador Moreno, delayed all his projects.
+The Minister of the Navy, Salvador Moreno Fernández, delayed all his projects.
 He resigned in July 1941.

 The Instituto Nacional de Industria (INI, National Institute of Industry) was created on 25 September 1941, and on 17 October 1941 Suanzes was named president of the institute.

 It was inspired by the Istituto per la Ricostruzione Industriale of Fascist Italy.

 Suanzes was appointed Minister of Industry and Commerce on 20 July 1945, while remaining president of the INI.

 He held office as Minister until 19 July 1951, when he was replaced in a cabinet shuffle by Joaquín Planell Riera (Industry) and Manuel Arburúa de la Miyar (Commerce).

 He remained president of the INI until 1963, when Franco accepted his resignation.

 Although working in the INI, Suanzes remained a naval officer and became a Brigadier General in 1950.

 In 1940 he became a member of the Consejo Superior de Investigaciones Científicas (CSIC, High Council for Scientific Research).

 He became a member of the board of Juan de la Cierva, and was named president of this company in 1942, holding that position for over twenty years.

 In 1956 he was appointed the first president of the Escuela de Organización Industrial (EOI, School of Industrial Organization), holding office until 1963.

 In 1956 he was appointed first president of the Spanish National Committee of the World Energy Conference, a position he held for the remainder of his life.

-In 1960 Franco granted Suanzes and his heirs the title of Marquis of Suanzes.
+In 1960 Franco granted Suanzes and his heirs the title of Marquess of Suanzes.

 In 1963 he resigned from the INI and withdrew from all public activity.

 He died in Madrid on 6 December 1977 at the age of 86.